Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: LLMs can control their neural activations

 \section{LLMs can \textit{control} their neural activations}

 Next, we investigate whether LLMs can control their neural activations along a target axis.
-In our control task prompts (see Appendix~\ref{appendix:prompts} for examples), the LLM is also first presented with $N$ turns of user and assistant messages.
-In the $(N+1)$-th turn, the user message instructs the model to control its neural activations along the prompt-targeted axis by imitating one label's behavior, as exemplified by the corresponding examples earlier in the context.
+In our control task prompts (see Fig.~\ref{fig:diagram}d and Appendix~\ref{appendix:prompts} for examples), the LLM is first presented with $N$ turns of user and assistant messages.
+In the $(N+1)$-th turn, the user message instructs the model to control its neural activations along the prompt-targeted axis by imitating one label's behavior, which is exemplified by the in-context examples with the same label earlier in the context.
 We consider two tasks: explicit control and implicit control.